 These programs train both men and women in basic self-defense techniques and offers viable options when confronted with various threats of violence and aggression.

 The R.A.D. system is not a martial arts class.
 All courses are taught by nationally certified R.A.D. instructors from the UConn Police and Fire Departments.

 The UConn Police Department sponsors an annual Citizen’s Police Academy during the fall academic semester.
 The academy is held for approximately eleven weeks.
 The purpose of the academy is to create better understanding and communication between the police department and the community through education.

 UConn students, staff, faculty and Town of Mansfield residents are eligible to apply.
 The academy is open to a limited number of people who will be selected after a background screening is conducted, which may include a criminal history check, personal reference check and interview.

 The courses are designed to move quickly and be informative as well as interesting.
 Several courses will consist of practical, hands-on training.
 A ride-a-long with a UConn Police Officer while on duty will be available during the program.
 Some of the topics to be discussed include motor vehicle law, DUI law, narcotics, patrol procedures, K-9 demonstration, crime scene forensics, critical incident management, use of force and firearms safety.
-A schedule of classes for Fall 2021 can be viewed here.
+Please see Fall 2022 Schedule of Classes for more information.

 For more information, please contact Lieutenant Mark Bouthillier at firstname.lastname@example.org.